wp-plugins/dropdown-menu-widget/readme.txt

 == Frequently Asked Questions ==

-= I added this widget but it looks all weird! =
+= I added this widget to my sidebar but it looks all weird! =

 This widget is intented for *wide header widget areas*, not regular sidebars.
 You can add a sidebar to your theme or you can get a *all-widget* theme from  [shailan.com](http://shailan.com).

 = Can i create my own theme? =